Have an Instant Pot? Need recipes that are thoroughly tested and WORK?Get my new cookbook collection for 40% OFF!

 Once they are all prettified, cut each one in half and put into bowl.

 You’ll make the dressing – and really, that’s all this is- by combining olive oil, balsamic vinegar, salt, and garlic.
-Give it a stir and then pour over your brussel sprouts.
+Give it a stir and then pour over your brussels sprouts.

 Once all the sprouts are covered in dressing and happy, spread them out on a lined cookie sheet.
 Bake at 425° for 20-25 minutes or until they are tender, browned and starting to get crispy around the edges.